Power priors for replication studies: Power prior modeling of replication studies

 \subsubsection{Example ``Labels'' (continued)}

-Figure~\ref{fig:ssd} illustrates Bayesian design analysis based on the power parameter Bayes factor $\BF_{\text{dc}}(\that_{r} \given \kappa^{2})$ from~\eqref{eq:bfalpha}.
-The three replication studies from the experiment ``Labels'' are now regarded as original studies, and each column of the figure shows the corresponding design analyses for future replications.
+Figure~\ref{fig:ssd} illustrates Bayesian design based on the Bayes factor $\BF_{\text{dc}}(\that_{r} \given \h{\text{d}} \colon \alpha = 0)$ testing the power parameter $\alpha$ from~\eqref{eq:bfalpha}.
+The three replication studies from the experiment ``Labels'' are now regarded as original studies, and each column of the figure shows the corresponding design of future replications.
 In each plot, the probability for finding strong evidence for $\h{\text{c}}\colon \alpha = 1$ (top) or $\h{\text{d}}\colon \alpha = 0$ (bottom) is shown as a function of the relative sample size.
 In both cases, the probability is computed assuming that either $\h{\text{c}}$ (blue) or $\h{\text{d}}$ (yellow) is true.

 The curves look more or less similar for all three studies.
 We see from the lower panels that the probability for finding strong evidence for $\h{\text{d}}$ is not much affected by the sample size of the replication study; it stays at almost zero under $\h{\text{c}}$, while under $\h{\text{d}}$ it increases from about 75\% to about 90\%.
 In contrast, the top panels show that the probability for finding strong evidence for $\h{\text{c}}$ rapidly increases under $\h{\text{c}}$ and seems to level off at an asymptote.
 Under $\h{\text{d}}$ the probability stays below 5\% across the whole range.